kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 server's CA certificate and endpoint address from the [SnapshotSessionRequest](#snapshotsessionrequest) CR.
-The CA certificate and the end point were sourced from the [SnapshotServiceConfiguration](#snapshotserviceconfiguration) CR created by the CSI driver, and contain public information and not particularly vulnerable.
+The CA certificate and the end point were sourced from the global [SnapshotServiceConfiguration](#snapshotserviceconfiguration) CR created by the CSI driver; it contains public information and is not particularly vulnerable.

 The direct gRPC call made by the backup application client will encrypt all data exchanged with server.